-Conservation Halton provides a water control and flood warning program to reduce the risk of property damage and loss of life due to flooding.
+Conservation Halton provides a flood forecasting and operations program to reduce the risk of property damage and loss of life due to flooding.

 When flooding is possible or about to occur, Conservation Halton issues flood messages to municipal emergency management officials, school boards, police and EMS as well as the media.
 The municipal officials then take action to warn local residents.

-Conservation Halton is responsible for the maintenance and operation of four major dams (Kelso, Hilton Falls, Scotch Block and Mountsberg dams) and over 12 kilometers of flood control channels (Sixteen Mile Creek through Milton, Morrison-Wedgewood diversion in Oakville and the Rambo-Hager diversion in Burlington).
+Conservation Halton is responsible for the maintenance and operation of four major flood control dams (Kelso, Hilton Falls, Scotch Block and Mountsberg) and over 12 kilometers of flood conveyance channels (Sixteen Mile Creek through Milton, Morrison-Wedgewood diversion in Oakville and the Rambo-Hager diversion in Burlington).

 Conservation Halton is the community based environmental agency that protects, restores and manages the natural resources in its watershed.
 The organization has staff that includes ecologists, land use planners, engineers, foresters and educators, along with a network of volunteers, who are guided by a Board of Directors comprised of municipally elected and appointed citizens.
 Conservation Halton is recognized for its stewardship of creeks, forests and Niagara Escarpment lands through science based programs and services.